bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 E.g. `$message.payload#/field1/10/field2`.

 The `go-asyncapi` is able to generate the code that sets and retrieves a correlation ID value from a message.
-Despite the name, the JSONPointer path works with all formats, not only JSON -- it is interpreted by the tool as just a path through generated nested Go's types.
+Despite the name, the JSONPointer path works with all formats, not only JSON—it is interpreted by the tool as just a path through generated nested Go's types.

 {{< details "Correlation ID example" >}}